King Station - Easier Access Project

 What we are doing and why:

 The TTC’s Easier Access Program is making subway stations accessible.
-TTC will be working to build elevators that will make King Station accessible.
-The project will take place in two phases:
+TTC is working to build elevators that will make King Station accessible.
+The project takes place in two phases:

-Construction crews on behalf of TTC began construction work at street-level on Elevator E1 on Melinda Street and Elevator E3 Yonge and Colborne Streets in January 2023.
+Construction crews on behalf of TTC began construction work at street-level on Elevator E1 and Elevator E2 on Melinda Street and Elevator E3 Yonge and Colborne Streets.
+Construction is ongoing.

 What to expect during: